sai411/Genea_DevSecOps_assignment/docs/deployment.md

 This pipeline steps contains: Checkout, Configure AWS credentials (OIDC), Setting up Terraform, initilization, Terraform Format, validate and TFLint, tfsec finally plan and apply.
 Terraform code has been fully scanned and with best practices , minimal policies used where ever needed, evrything with encyption, and with restricted security groups and networking to enable security.

-To Create the Terrafrom resources some manual changes is required in the aws and github actions before triggering the pipeline.
+To Create the Terraform resources some manual changes is required in the aws and github actions before triggering the pipeline.

 1. Create an OIDC association in IAM webidentity providers